warrengb/BlazorTSInterop/README.md

 ...
 </Project>
 ```
-> Microsoft.TypeScript.MSBuild process is, no longer needed, bypassed by the webpack typescript prebuild.
+> Microsoft.TypeScript.MSBuild process is no longer needed as it is bypassed the webpack typescript pre-build.
-> However, no harm done leaving it in for this demo.
+> No harm done leaving it in for this demo.

 <b>3.
 Call Webpack TypeScript</b><a name="4.3"></a><br>